AdobeDocs/experience-manager-65.en/help/assets/creating-translation-projects-for-content-fragments.md

 **Update language copies**

 When the source content fragment is updated or modified, the corresponding locale/language specific content fragment requires retranslation.
-The update language copies workflow translates an additional group of content fragments and includes it in a lanugage copy for a particular locale.
+The update language copies workflow translates an additional group of content fragments and includes it in a Language copy for a particular locale.
 In this case, the translated content fragments are added to the target folder that already contains previously translated content fragments.

 ## Create and translate workflow {#create-and-translate-workflow}